 The above diagram shows three database servers, two on Subnet1 and one on Subnet2.
 The Subnet1 is assigned to Inventory Beacon1 and Subnet2 is assigned to Inventory Beacon2.
-Note that in this diagram, DB1 and DB2 are running versions of Oracle Database compatible with the same OLEDB driver, as discussed in Direct Collection of Oracle Inventory; separately, DB3 may also be compatible, or may require a different version, since it is already managed by a separate inventory beacon.
+Note that in this diagram, DB1 and DB2 are running versions of Oracle Database compatible with the same OLEDB driver, as discussed in Direct Collection of Oracle Inventory; separately, DB3 may also be compatible, or may require a different version, which may be the reason that it is managed by a separate inventory beacon.